jackjohn684/startup/README.md

 ## Login deliverable

-For this deliverable I associate the votes with the logged in user.
+For this deliverable I associate the game history with the user.

 - **User registration** - Creates a new account in the database.
 - **existing user** - It lets you sign in as a user if it already exists.
 It remembers the game history of that user